pwnance/blackberrymanager/README.md

 BlackBerry Manager provides an easy way to download, install and update ad-free BlackBerry apps on your Android device.
 Discover BlackBerry's Message Hub and experience other apps made by BlackBerry such as Calendar, Contacts, Keyboard, Launcher and more.

 <b>Features of Blackberry Manager</b>
-* Download BlackBerry apps on any device, even if the device is not listed as compatible on Play Store
+* Install BlackBerry apps on any device, even if the device is not listed as compatible on Play Store
 * Access to the BlackBerry exclusive Keyboard
 * Run the apps without advertising (no subscription required)
 * Automatic notifications when updates are available